gsmoir/attendanceSystem/README.md

 -------------
 To use this application, follow the following steps:-

-1.FOR EXPERTS (familiar with .NET framework):
+*FOR EXPERTS (familiar with .NET framework):
 ------------------------------------------
-a.
-You can clone the project
+1. You can clone the project
-b.
-Inside my “src” folder contains all the project files generated in the project.
+2. Inside my “src” folder contains all the project files generated in the project.
-c.
-So, you know where the source codes and application.exe files are.
+3. So, you know where the source codes and application.exe files are.

-2.FOR NEW USERS (Less familiar with .NET frameworks) :
+*FOR NEW USERS (Less familiar with .NET frameworks) :
 -------------------------------------------------------
-a.
-Download the project (Click on “ZIP” button in the project tab).
+1. Download the project (Click on “ZIP” button in the project tab).
-b.
-Unzip in your system
+2. Unzip in your system
-c.
-Open “db” folder, and copy the database “attendance” to “c:” drive as it is.(Mandatory, don’t keep inside any folders)
+3. Open “db” folder, and copy the database “attendance” to “c:” drive as it is.(Mandatory, don’t keep inside any folders)
-d.
-Open/Run the application “AttendanceSystemApp” (three-globes-green icon).
+4. Open/Run the application “AttendanceSystemApp” (three-globes-green icon).

 II.
 FEATURES: